jmoenig/Snap/DEVLOG.md

 ### 2024-11-05
 * blocks, threads: extended "When (slot) edited" event to variadic inputs, fires when a subslot is edited or when the user changes the arity
+* threads: turned "set slot" and "expand (input)" to noop when used outside their domain

 ### 2024-11-04
 * threads: added access to global custom block instance variables to "When slot ..." scripts inside definitions